-Community Partnerships — Transforming Schools and
+Community Partnerships —

 Communities and schools are strongly linked — one seldom succeeds if the other fails.
 Schools need families and communities that are involved in the education of students; communities need schools that serve as centers of neighborhood life.

-Cincinnati Public Schools has created campuses that strengthen this link between schools and communities.
-These schools, known as Community Learning Centers (CLC), serve as hubs for community services, providing a system of integrated partnerships that promote academic excellence and offer recreational, educational, social, health, civic and cultural opportunities for students, families and the community.
+Cincinnati Public Schools has created campuses that strengthen the link between schools and communities.
+Its Community Learning Centers serve as hubs for community services and provide a system of integrated partnerships that promote academic excellence and offer recreational, educational, social, health, civic and cultural opportunities for students, families and the community.

 CLCs engage the community through a variety of strategies, including: